cartesi/docs/cartesi-rollups/build-dapps/guidelines.md

 ### Understand Cartesi Machine limitations

-The Cartesi Machine is a deterministic RISC-V emulator that runs software in a simulated environment.
+The Cartesi Machine is a deterministic RISC-V emulator that runs software in a emulated environment.
 This means that software running inside it will not perform as well as running on the host machine using an x86 or ARM architecture.
 Expect performance to be at least 50x slower than bare metal.

 ## Recommendations to retrieve DApp information